April 3, 2026

 Kitchen gifts that actually earn their counter space — from the person who already has a full knife block to the one figuring out how to roast a chicken.

 The trap with home-chef gifts is giving them something they'd never have bought themselves — and then realizing there was a reason.
 Gadgets for single-use problems.
 Decorative kitchen-bazaar items.
 Cookbooks they already own.
-Here's a tighter list, organized by what the cook in your life actually does.
+The list below is organized by what the cook in your life actually does.

 For the baker

 - A good bench scraper.
-Unsexy, daily-use, and the cheap plastic ones warp.
+Unglamorous, used daily, and the cheap plastic ones warp.
 A stiff stainless one is forever.
+Find it on Amazon →

 For the person who just discovered knife skills